- What is shoulder arthroscopy?

 What kinds of procedures can be performed with a shoulder scope?

 Shoulder arthroscopy allows the surgeon to view the inside of the shoulder joint, and perform a variety of surgeries.
 These surgeries include:

 - A complete evaluation of the joint (diagnostic arthroscopy)

 - Subacromial Decompression (in cases of rotator cuff impingement)

 - Repair of a damaged or torn biceps tendon (SLAP repair or biceps tenodesis)

 - Evaluation and repair of the rotator cuff (in cases of rotator cuff tendonitis or tears)

 Our staff will help to set up the surgery through your insurance company and will instruct you on any paperwork that may be necessary.
-If you are over the age of 50, or have significant health conditions you may require an EKG and chest x-ray.
+If you are over the age of 50 or have significant health conditions you may require an EKG and chest X-ray.
 You may also need to see your internist or family doctor to obtain a Letter of Medical Clearance.
 The day before the surgery, a member of the hospital or surgery center staff will contact you about what time to arrive for surgery.
-You may not eat or drink anything after midnight before your surgery.
+Do not eat or drink anything after midnight before your surgery.